santr4/C3-Task/README.md

 - Easy:

-   -Task_1: This was a very easy task as I had to make a simple python program to guess the number.
+   -Task_1: This was a very easy task as I had to make a simple python program to guess the number in a specific number of turns.
 And there are some rules to follow while solving this task.